rachelf21/CourseProject/READ ME.md

 *July 21, 2015*

-**Please note that you must have the RESHAPE2 package installed in order to run this script!**
+**Please note that you must have the DPLYR package installed in order to run this script!**